Our team is made up of 79 of the brightest and most dedicated designers, software engineers, cartographers, and strategists in the world.

-Rafa Gutierrez heads up support at MapBox.
-He helps developers integrate MapBox into their applications, he produces documentation, screencasts, and blog posts, and he works closely with the engineering team to make sure problems get fixed fast.
+Rafa Gutierrez heads up support at Mapbox.
+He helps developers integrate Mapbox into their applications.
+He produces documentation and guides to help new developers with Mapbox tools and services.
+He also works closely with the engineering team to make sure problems get fixed fast.

 Rafa holds a bachelor’s degree in Physical Geography from the University of Georgia.

 Jeff helps onboard new Mapbox subscribers, manage existing accounts, and design custom plans, while working closely with the business development and operations teams.
 Jeff also works on internal processes and special projects.